kvlach/shlib/README.md

 Some modules use variables for configuration, make sure to set them **after** importing, otherwise they will get overriden by the default values.

+## Private and Public functions

+Private functions in the code are prefixed by `__modulename_`, you are, as the name suggests, not supposed to use these, public ones are prefixed by `modulename_`.
+It is possible to redefine both the private and the public functions so be careful about that.